 Make your mark in digital marketing

-However you want to make your mark in the dynamic field of digital marketing, CSU has got you covered.
+However you want to make your mark in the dynamic field of digital marketing, Charles Sturt has got you covered.

-Dr Michael Mehmet is a lecturer in marketing at CSU, specialising in digital and social media marketing.
+Dr Michael Mehmet is a lecturer in marketing at Charles Sturt University, specialising in digital and social media marketing.
 His research interests encompass social media marketing and communication, marketing semantics and sentiment analysis.
 In 2017 Dr Mehmet won the Australia and New Zealand Marketing Academy Conference (ANZMAC) Emerging Marketing Educator of the Year award.